New skyscraper lab will test elevators high above Atlanta

 An environmental chamber will be able to test how elevators operate in extreme environments, such as the arctic cold in Canada and searing heat of other parts of the world, said Steve Allen, vice president of engineering.

-TK Elevators, once part of the German firm ThyssenKrupp, was sold last year and became a separate company.
-It chose Atlanta for its North American headquarters partly because of the engineering talent in the metro area and engineering schools such as the Georgia Institute of Technology, Lavelle said.
+TK Elevator, once part of the German firm ThyssenKrupp, was sold last year and became a separate company.
+It chose Atlanta for its North American headquarters partly because of the engineering talent in the metro area and engineering schools such as the Georgia Institute of Technology, Lavallee said.

 The company invested more than $200 million in its headquarters complex, which will be home to more than 900 workers.

-“I think we have a real opportunity with the students," Lavelle said.
+“I think we have a real opportunity with the students," Lavallee said.

 Credit: Jeff Martin

-Note: This story was first published on Oct.
-16, 2021.
-It was updated on Oct.
-19, 2021 to show the company's CEO of its North American operations is Kevin Lavallee, not Kevin Lavelle.
-Also, the name of the company is TK Elevator, not TK Elevators.